Dundurrabin Public School Newsletter Term 3, Week 8, 2025

 Please remember to explain all days your child is away from school.
 You can do this in person, by phoning the school, or by sending a text to the school mobile at 0411 939 188.
 Thank you for your cooperation!

-- Wednesday 18 June - Gubi Gabun Playgroup - 10am to 12 noon
+- Wednesday 10 September - Gubi Gabun Playgroup - 10am to 12noon -Dundurrabin PS

-- Tuesday 24 June - P&C Special Lunch Day
+- Tuesday 16 September - Special Lunch Order Day

 Consent Notes to be Returned